The November 2014 Camp Minden fact sheet will tell you about:

 EPA, LDEQ, and LMD have and will be in constant coordination throughout the removal action.
-Air, water, and soil will be tested to minimize environmental impacts and ensure protection of human healthYou will need Adobe Reader to view some of the files on this page.
+Air, water, and soil will be tested to minimize environmental impacts and ensure protection of human healthYou may need Adobe Reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Camp Minden Fact Sheet November 2014 (PDF)(4 pp, 57 K)